lord-vesel/dcs-doc/en/dev-docs/ah64d/plt-cockpit.md

 1. **GUARD Button**.
 Tunes the UHF radio to the
      GUARD frequency of 243.000 MHz.
-The frequency in the Primary slot of the UHF radio will be moved to the Standby slot, and GUARD will be displayed as the frequency callsign.
+The frequency in the Primary slot of the UHF radio will be moved to the Standby slot, and 'GUARD' will be displayed as the frequency callsign.
      Pressing this button when it is already set to ON will return the previous UHF frequency to the Primary